Viking History: Insight into the Age of Phantom Travellers

 Viking History-Vikings on a ship

-After examining 557 Viking skeleton from about 850 to 1050 AD, a Swedish anthropologist discovered that 24 of them had their front teeth filed in a horizontal manner so that the teeth are all the same height.
+After examining 557 Viking skeletons from about 850 to 1050 AD, a Swedish anthropologist discovered that 24 of them had their front teeth filed horizontally so that the teeth were all the same height.
 This binding seems to indicate that the Vikings used dental modification.
 However, how they did it and who taught them the procedure is a mystery.

 One theory is that the Vikings may have learned this from West Africans.
-But the West Africans filed their teeth into points and did not do the same horizontal file on the front teeth that were found on the Vikings.
-One would imagine that the Vikings who already try to look ferocious as part of their battle strategy would have done it in the same fashion because we doubt there is anything more terrifying than a Viking with pointed teeth.
+However, the West Africans filed their teeth into points and did not do the same horizontal file on the front teeth found on the Vikings.
+One would imagine that the Vikings, who already try to look ferocious as part of their battle strategy, would have done it similarly because we doubt there is anything more terrifying than a Viking with pointed teeth.

 The only known people who filed their teeth like that were Native Americans living around the Great Lakes area.
 This has led to speculation that if they share the same dental work, then it’s possible that the Vikings and the Native Americans came into contact with each other during the Vikings’ short-term settlement in Newfoundland, Canada.